jdyeakel/jdyeakel.github.io/teaching/ecology/summersections/section_6_pred.md

 Let's write $$\phi$$ in terms of the number of encounters the predator has with its prey over the course of a day.
 We need to consider two things:
 *   the number of encounters $$n$$
-*   the probability of successfully capture a prey *within a single encounter* $$s$$.
+*   the probability of successfully capturing a prey *within a single encounter* $$s$$.

 First, start with one encounter... if there is just one encounter then $$\phi = s$$.
 Now consider two encounters... this is a bit more complicated.
 Because $$\phi$$ is just the probability of *any* successful encounter, there are a number of things that can happen:
-1. A success then a success with probability $$s \cdot s$$
+1. A first success and then a second success with probability $$s \cdot s = s^2$$
-2. A success then failure with probability $$s(1-s)$$
+2. A success and then failure with probability $$s(1-s)$$
-3. A failure then a success with probability $$(1-s)s$$
+3. A failure and then a success with probability $$(1-s)s$$
-4. A failure then a failure $$(1-s)(1-s)$$
+4. A first failure and then a second failure $$(1-s)(1-s)$$

 > ### Discussion
 > 1. Why do the above events have the probabilities given?
 Convince yourself that you understand *why*.
 > 2. If we consider the probabilities of *all* things that can potentially occur, they have to add up to one.
 Do the above events add up to one?

 As we see from above, a single encounter is simple and there are two things that can occur... succeed with probability $$s$$ or fail with probability $$(1-s)$$.
 Two events are more complicated, as more sequences of events can occur.
-And as you might expect this gets worse with more and more encounters.
-However, there is a nice little trick we can employ.
-All we really care about is whether or not *at least* one encounter is successful.
+And as you might expect this gets worse with more and more encounters. **However, there is a nice little trick we can employ.** All we really care about is whether or not *at least* one encounter is successful.
 With regard to the two encounters described above, we care about whether possibilities 1-3 occur.
 In other words, we just want to know when the predator *does not fail*.
 This makes the problem easier, because the probability that the predator *does not fail* is just $$1 - (1-s)(1-s) = 1 - (1-s)^2$$.
 In fact, this gives us a general formula for the probability of a least one success, which is

 $$
 \begin{equation}